MugeniAI05/MugeniAI05.github.io/_posts/2025-09-10-fraud-detection-using-bigquery-ml.md

 ### Results <a name="overview-results"></a>

-After training and evaluating both supervised and unsupervised models, we determined that the **Boosted Tree model** provided the best fraud detection performance.
+After training and evaluating both supervised and unsupervised models, I determined that the **Boosted Tree model** provided the best fraud detection performance.

 - The **unsupervised K-Means model** successfully grouped transactions and highlighted anomalous clusters.
 - The **Logistic Regression model** achieved strong precision and interpretability.